minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ####
 ~~~~

-Although we would normally expect you to choose this version of the problem, aimed at students who are "less comfortable" with programming, you may choose to do the [version of Mario](/problems/mario-more) intended for "more comfortable" students instead!
+Although we would normally expect you to choose this version of the problem, aimed at students who are "less comfortable" with programming, you may instead choose to do the [version of Mario](/problems/mario-more) intended for "more comfortable" students!

 ## Background